fnagel/beautyofcode/Documentation/Introduction/Index.rst

 SyntaxHighlighter 3.0 by Alex Gorbatchev, which does the actually highlighting, is the nicest syntax highlighter I've seen so far and it's also used by Freshbooks, ASP .Net Forums, wordpress.com, Aptana, Mozilla Developer Center, SitePoint and Yahoo Developer Network.
-It is coded in native JavaScript and is under active development.

-Please see http://alexgorbatchev.com/wiki/SyntaxHighlighter for more information.

 Prism
 -----